mitchellkrogza/Suspicious.Snooping.Sniffing.Hacking.IP.Addresses/README.md

 It is hence safe to block all these IP addresses from your servers.

+# FALSE POSITIVES / REMOVALS

+Send a PR with your IP(s) added into the whitelist.me file.
 _______________
 #### Version: V1.2019.10.30-1265
 #### Bad IP Count: 2632